lingochen/FastSubd-Re/docs/roadmap.md

 - Complete PBR material support and rendering.

+- using [wasm](dwasm.md) to do parallel subdivision.
+Use wasm with D language.

 - Displaced Subdivision Surface?

-- webgpu compute shader.
+- webgpu compute shader?

-- adaptive subdivision using mesh shader? another project?
+- adaptive subdivision using compute shader. compute subdivisions then compute the adpative lod.